Purchasing Multiple Kittens. One kitten or two?

 It’s the same for the older cat in the house, for the most part, they are not as physically youthful as they once were, yet mentally they are & love watching little ones run, flip and play.
 However when you add just one new baby kitten to the household thinking that you have helped out the older kitty you have in fact, just annoyed the older one because he or she is content to watch, not join in and play.
 So once again I suggest TWO, that way it is as though the older cat is at the movies!
 They get the mental thrill and entertainment but are not physically exhausted.

 I know that adopting two at the same time is not always an option, but if possible it is always best to pair them up with a furry friend within that first year of life.

-The other question people often ask me is what gender combination’s are best to go with.
+Another question people often ask me is what gender combinations are best to go with.

 I always say the same thing: MALE/MALE or MALE/FEMALE but to avoid FEMALE/FEMALE unless they are adopted at the same time and are either litter mates or nursery mates (born within a 2-3 month age range of one another).

 So to answer your question on one vs. two, we ALWAYS prefer them to go in pairs.
 We favor all sales where the customer is willing to purchase two at the same time.

 Many people do not know this, but cats can die from a broken heart, especially when they are raised in nurseries with lots of feline relationships.

 Because we feel strongly that pairs are better than one we offer a “Buddy Discount.”

 $150 off each kitten (regular priced – kittens over $1000) and a $550 shipping package (must be shipped together)